What Are My Wedding Day Duties As The Missouri Officiant?

 Specific instructions on how to return the marriage license should be included with the marriage license when it is issued to the couple.
 If these instructions are not included with the marriage license, you can call the issuance office for further clarification.

 Regardless of who returns the marriage license or by what method, it is important to return the completed marriage license to its issuance office as soon as possible.

-Missouri has a law specifying how soon the marriage license must be returned to the County Clerk
+Missouri has a law specifying how soon the marriage license must be returned to the Recorder of Deeds

 after it is completed.
 In Missouri the completed marriage license must be returned within 15 days from the wedding